10 Making Choices

 Graybard filled in the details, adding, “If someone is telling Luka what goes on in Bon Abbi, then Eva Marie isn’t safe.”

-“I still say we take Eva Marie out of the city,” Josah said, lowering his voice.
+“I still say we take Eva out of the city,” Josah said, lowering his voice.

 “She can’t leave,” Dali challenged.
-“We need her here.”
+“We need her right here.”

-A tear rolled done her cheek as she motioned everyone to stop talking.
+A tear rolled done the young ruler’s cheek as she motioned everyone to stop talking.
 “I’m not the leader Bon Abbi needs,” she confessed.
 “I don’t know how to defend these people.”

 “My Lady,” Graybard spoke with determination.
 “You have displayed more courage than anyone here.
 Luka thought he could ride into Bon Abbi and take the city.
 You stood up to him and made him leave.”

 Josah placed her hand on top of Eva’s and said, “Look, I want to take you away.
-But if you stay, then I’ll help you defend the city.”
+But if you decide to stay, then I’ll help you defend the city.”

 Dali placed her hand on top of Josah’s, followed by Graybard, correcting Josah.
-“We’ll help you defend the city.”
+“We’ll all help you defend Bon Abbi.”